tiagofreire-pt/rpi_uputronics_stratum1_chrony/README.md

 ## NAV5 - Stationaty Dynamic Model

-Change `Dynamic Model" to "2 - Stationary", to improve the timming accuracy on the device.
+Change `Dynamic Model` to "2 - Stationary", to improve the timming accuracy on the device.

 ![](./img/u-center/NAV5.JPG)